nightrangerdotcom/nlp_ods_final_project/README.md

 Lecturer: Valentin Malykh

 ______
+### Data

+Let's talk about [dataset with images](https://unsplash.com/data) used in this project.
+There are Lite&Full versions of this dataset.
+Here I use the first one because it's smaller.
+If you want to know more about this dataset, you can study [this link](https://github.com/unsplash/datasets).
+In short, Lite version contains ~25,000 animals/nature-themed images **(take it into account during the search process!)** that is around ~1.9GB according to my laptop stats.

+______
 ### How to Deploy & Host

 To deploy & host a model, I use Streamlit + Yandex Cloud.
 You also need Docker if you want to run & host it locally.